JakeDuke/Final-Project-Demo/README.md

 Welcome to DJFinder Demo!

-DJFinder is a website, a fullstack application to find your favourite artist (DJ, musician, etc) for your next event.
+DJFinder is a fullstack application to find your favourite artist (DJ, musician, etc) for your next event.
 Artist details are stored in the backend, database by using IDs.
+Users can use the service via index.html on the front end.
 Whether its a private party or a public party, DJFinder makes it easier to find the right artist for you for the right party.

 ### Prerequisites

-express, vue , cors via npm install. npm install "name".
+ use express, vue , cors dependencies via npm install. npm install "name".

 ### Getting started